awarebayes/RecNN/readme.md

 ## Getting started:

-1. Download the static ml20m dataset and the movie embeddings
+1. Download the ml20m dataset and the movie embeddings
 2. Clone this repo
 3. Infos_pca128.pytorch (embeddings) into the RecNN/data folder
 4. Run notes/3.
 DDPG and see the results